 Owners of business often find themselves getting a private auditor as a way of keeping their business financial aspect in check and to show that they comply with the rules.
 Although that’s quite alright, it becomes tricky when a small business, having scarce funds and workers goes ahead to hire one.
 This could easily result in problems rather than provide solutions.

-Because of lack of clear structures that enhance the relationship between owners and auditors, business owners end up getting inadequately trained or badly motivated auditors.
+Because of the lack of clear structures that enhance the relationship between owners and auditors, business owners end up getting inadequately trained or badly motivated auditors.
 It greatly pains owners to have to pay auditors, especially when they don’t even manage them, and worse, they can’t even offer bookkeeping that can actually help their small businesses to grow.

 Not an enjoyable task